Introduction to the College

 - Two of the six courses must be upper division (courses numbered 100-196).

 - One of the six courses must satisfy the campus American Cultures requirement.
-For detailed lists of courses that fulfill American Cultures requirements, visit the American Cultures page.
+For detailed lists of courses that satisfy American Cultures requirements, visit the American Cultures page.

 - A maximum of two exams (Advanced Placement, International Baccalaureate, or A-Level) may be used toward completion of the H/SS requirement.
 View the list of exams that can be applied toward H/SS requirements.

-- Courses may fulfill multiple categories.
+- Courses may satisfy multiple categories.
 For example, if you complete City and Regional Planning 118AC that would satisfy the American Cultures requirement and one upper division H/SS requirement.

 - No courses offered by any Engineering department other than BIOE 100, COMPSCI C79, ENGIN 125, 157AC, ME 191K and ME 191AC may be used to complete H/SS requirements.